 - Double-space and use Times New Roman 12-pt. font for footnotes.
 Do not add extra space between notes.

 - Notes should be numbered sequentially in the text with superscript numbers placed after the punctuation at the end of a sentence.
 Please use the conventions of the Chicago Manual of Style, 15th edition—author’s first name precedes last name, anglicize place of publication, include names of publishers.
 Provide volume AND issue numbers for journal citations.
 Excerpts from the CMS are readily available online.
 See, for instance, www.chicagomanualofstyle.org/tools_citationguide.html.

 - The first citation should be complete, with full names (not initials) and full page ranges of articles and book chapters.
 Specify particular pages this way: “article,” journal name 12, no. 1 (2012): 234–55, at 240.
+Use en dashes (–), not hyphens, for page ranges.
 Subsequent citations should use the shortest recognizable form of author and title.
 Thus: Ladner, Ad Imaginem Dei, 32–34.
 Do not use op. cit. or loc. cit. for subsequent references.
 Use ibid. for a repeated reference only when a single source is given in the immediately preceding note.
 Use idem (male) or eadem (female) for a just-cited author.

 - Do not abbreviate titles of periodicals or series; PL, MGH, DOP, and JWCI are not sufficient.
 Be sure to include dates of specific volumes cited.